Two-sample testing of high-dimensional linear regression coefficients via complementary sketching: Introduction

-Practically, the assumption that $\beta_1$ and $\beta_2$ are both dense but their difference is sparse can be motivated by comparisons of paired high-dimensional datasets where the commonly seen sparsity assumption fails for each individual dataset.
+Practically, the assumption that $\beta_1$ and $\beta_2$ are both dense, but their difference is sparse can be motivated by comparisons of paired high-dimensional datasets where the commonly seen sparsity assumption fails for each individual dataset.
 For instance, \citet{kraft2009genetic} pointed out that in some genetic studies, ``many, rather than few, variant risk alleles are responsible for the majority of the inherited risk of each common disease''.
-Hence to compare the difference between two such populations, it may not be appropriate to assume that the number of responsible single nucleotide polymorphisms (SNPs) in each population is small.
-On the other hand, the difference between the two populations can still be accounted for by a small number of SNPs, as pointed out in the Framingham Offspring Study \citep{kannel1979diabetes, xia2018two}.
+Hence, to compare the difference between two such populations, it may not be appropriate to assume that the number of responsible single nucleotide polymorphisms (SNPs) in each population is small.
+On the other hand, the difference between the two populations can still be accounted for by a few SNPs, as pointed out in the Framingham Offspring Study \citep{kannel1979diabetes, xia2018two}.
 The area of differential networks provides further examples to motivate two-sample testing of regression coefficients assuming only sparsity in their difference.
 Here, researchers are interested in whether two networks formulated as Gaussian graphical models, such as `brain connectivity network' and gene-gene interaction network \citep{xia2015testing,Chabonnier2015}, are different in two subgroups of population.
 Such complex networks are mostly of high-dimensional nature, in the sense that the number of nodes or features in the networks are large, relative to the number of observations.
 Since the off-diagonal entries of the inverse covariance matrix in a graphical model can be equated to the node-wise regression coefficients, such differential network testing problems can be reduced to multiple two-sample high-dimensional regression coefficient testing problems.
-Such networks are often dense as interactions within different brain parts or genes are omnipresent, but because they are subject to the about same physiology, the differences between networks from two subpopulations are small, i.e., there are only a few different edges from one network to another.
-In the above case of dense coefficients, sparsity assumption may not be true and it is impossible to obtain reasonable estimates of either regression coefficient $\beta_1$ or $\beta_2$ when $p$ is of the same magnitude as $n$.
+Such networks are often dense as interactions within different brain parts or genes are omnipresent, but because they are subject to the about same physiology, the differences between networks from two subpopulations are conceivably small, i.e., there are only a few different edges from one network to another.
+In the above case of dense coefficients, sparsity assumption may not be true, and it is impossible to obtain reasonable estimates of either regression coefficient $\beta_1$ or $\beta_2$ when $p$ is of the same magnitude as $n$.
 For this reason, any approach to detect the difference between $\beta_1$ and $\beta_2$, which is built upon comparing estimates of $\beta_1$ and $\beta_2$ in some ways, fails.
 In fact, any inference on $\beta_1$ or $\beta_2$ is not possible unless we make some other stringent structural assumptions on the model.
 However, certain inference on the coefficient difference $\beta_1 - \beta_2$, such as testing the zero null with the sparse alternative, is feasible by exploiting sparse difference between different networks without many assumptions.
 See Section~\ref{sec:data} for an application of our method to a real-world single cell RNA-sequencing dataset, which exemplifies the aforementioned two-sample differential network analysis.